 Assuming all applicable Screens are passed and System Modifications have been determined in accordance with Section 3.3(c) above, if applicable, the Company sends, within 10 Business Days, the Interconnecting Customer an executable Interconnection Service Agreement, which will include a quote for any required System Modifications and/or reasonable Witness Test costs, and a construction schedule for any required System Modifications.

-If one or more Screens are not passed, the Company will provide a Supplemental Review Agreement (Exhibit D); however, the Interconnecting Customer may elect to go directly to an Impact Study in the Standard Process.
+If one or more Screens are not passed, the Company shall provide, in writing, the specific Screen(s) that the Application failed, including the technical reason for failure.
+The Company shall identify what mitigation options may be available to enable the Facility to interconnect without further study.
+These mitigations may include, but are not limited to, reducing the Export Capacity of the project through re-sizing or the use of an Energy Storage System to manage exports, changing the Operational Profile of the Facility and/or the use of smart inverter capabilities.
+Along with the Screen results, the Company will provide a Supplemental Review Agreement (Exhibit D).
+The Interconnecting Customer may choose to either redesign the project or alter the Operational Profile to resolve the Screen failure, to return the Supplemental Review Agreement and proceed with Supplemental Review, or elect to go directly to an Impact Study in the Standard Process.
+If the Interconnecting Customer chooses to redesign the project or alter the Operational Profile to resolve the Screen failure they must submit updated application materials demonstrating the redesign within 10 Business Days of receiving the screen results from the Company.
+The Company shall evaluate the updated materials and provide the Interconnecting Customer with an executable Interconnection Service Agreement in accordance with section 3.3(d).
 If the Interconnecting Customer executes the

 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION

 Supplemental Review Agreement, the Company will conduct the review within 20 Business Days.

 If the Supplemental Review determines the requirements for processing the application through the Expedited Process including any System Modifications, then the Company will offer an executable Interconnection Service Agreement that identifies System Modification requirements, reasoning, and costs for these modifications as defined in Section 5.0, as well as a construction schedule for such modifications.
-If the Supplemental Review does not determine the requirements, it will include a proposed Impact Study Agreement as part of the Standard Process which will include an estimate of the cost of the study.
 Even if a proposed project initially fails a particular Screen in the Expedited Process, if Supplemental Review shows that it can return to the Expedited Process then it will do so.
 Supplemental Review includes up to 30 hours of engineering time.

-If an Interconnection Application fails the Supplemental Review, the Company shall provide, in writing, the specific Screen(s) that the Application failed, including the technical reason for failure, and the data and the analysis supporting the Supplemental Review the Company shall provide the Interconnecting Customer the option to participate in a Supplemental Review results meeting.
+If an Interconnection Application fails the Supplemental Review, the Company shall provide, in writing, the specific Screen(s) that the Application failed, including the technical reason for failure, and the data and the analysis supporting the Supplemental Review.
+The Company shall identify what mitigation options may be available to enable the Facility to interconnect without further study.
+These mitigations may include, but are not limited to, reducing the Export Capacity of the project through re-sizing or the use of an Energy Storage System to manage exports, changing the Operational Profile of the Facility and/or the use of smart inverter capabilities.
+The Company shall provide the Interconnecting Customer the option to participate in a Supplemental Review results meeting.
 Within 5 Business Days of the Interconnecting Customer’s request for a Supplemental Review results meeting, the Company shall contact the Interconnecting Customer and offer to convene a meeting at a mutually acceptable time to review the Supplemental Review screen analysis and related results to determine what modifications, if any, may permit the Facility to be connected safely and reliably without requiring the Interconnection Application to be reviewed in the Standard Process, including conducting an Impact Study.